top of page

 Karen Franklin

-Karen became a Trustee in 2019.
-She moved to the Malmesbury area 28 years ago and since then has enjoyed running the family farm with her husband Richard and raising a family.
+Karen moved to the Malmesbury area 28 years ago and since then has enjoyed running the family farm with her husband Richard and raising a family.

 She also runs a property management company with her sister.
-Once her children had grown up she found that she had extra time on her hands and joined Heals as a volunteer 3 years ago, becoming a Trustee in 2019.
+Once her children had grown up she found that she had extra time on her hands and joined Heals as a volunteer in 2016, becoming a Trustee in 2019.

 Her hobbies are sewing, yoga and walking Britain’s National Trails.